metaborg/jsglr2evaluation/README.md

 By default, [scripts/config.yml](scripts/config.yml) serves as the configuration file for the evaluation.
 You can override the default configuration by putting a configuration file in the working directory, i.e. at `~/jsglr2evaluation-data/config.yml`.

-The default configuration includes multiple variants, languages, sources, and evaluation scopes (batch parsing, incremental parsing, memory measurements) and therefore takes a long to execute.
+The default configuration includes parsing with and without imploding, multiple variants, languages, sources, evaluation scopes (batch parsing, incremental parsing, memory measurements) and therefore takes a long to execute.
 When trying out the evaluation suite for the first time, one could use a simple configuration such as the following:

 ```